It all started With Cam. . .

 It rained that year at the CHaD HERO, hard.
 So hard that the inaugural Cam’s Course lost power and sound.
 But hundreds of families showed up to run for Cam, anyway.
 Cam was seriously ill, but he came too, and was carried through the finish line by his school principal to the sound of hundreds of his friends humming Chariots Of Fire.
 That moment revealed how an athletic effort can be a powerful gesture of hope, a compelling means of supporting a friend and the worthy organization helping him.

-The inaugural Cam’s Course evidenced how one small act of reaching out can lead to large-scale community action.
+The inaugural Cam’s Course evidenced how one act can lead to large-scale community action.
 The fact is: people want to help people.
 Kids want to help kids.

-The following year CHaD was awarded its first Positive Tracks Matching Challenge Grant that doubled funds raised by CHaD Hero Half Marathon participants age 23 or under.
-Young people were given “fundraising wings”, so their efforts made significant impact on a community – and an organization impacting that community – close to their hearts.
+The following year CHaD was awarded its first Positive Tracks Youth Challenge Grant that doubled dollars raised by CHaD Hero Half Marathon participants age 23 or under.
+Young people were given “fundraising wings”, so their efforts made significant impact on a community – and a cause - close to their hearts.